Starrah

-Brittany Talia Hazzard, professionally known as Starrah, is an American songwriter, singer, and rapper from Delaware.
-Best known for her songwriting work for other music industry artists, Starrah has co-written three singles that peaked atop the Billboard Hot 100: "Havana" for Camila Cabello in 2017, "Girls Like You" for Maroon 5 the following year, and "Savage Remix" for Megan Thee Stallion (featuring Beyoncé) in 2020; the latter won a Grammy Award for Best Rap Song.
-In addition, she has co-written songs that have peaked within the top 20 of the chart: Rihanna's "Needed Me," Normani's "Wild Side" (featuring Cardi B), Halsey's "Now or Never," Kevin Gates' "2 Phones," Nicki Minaj, Drake and Lil Wayne's "No Frauds," and Drake's "Fake Love."
+Brittany Talia Hazzard (born June 14, 1990), known professionally as Starrah, is an American songwriter, singer, and rapper from Delaware.
+Best known for her songwriting work for other music industry artists, Starrah has co-written three singles that peaked atop the Billboard Hot 100: "Havana" for Camila Cabello (featuring Young Thug) in 2017, "Girls Like You" for Maroon 5 the following year, and "Savage Remix" for Megan Thee Stallion (featuring Beyoncé) in 2020; the latter won a Grammy Award for Best Rap Song.
+In addition, she has co-written songs that have peaked within the chart's top 20: Rihanna's "Needed Me," Normani's "Wild Side" (featuring Cardi B), Halsey's "Now or Never," Kevin Gates' "2 Phones," Nicki Minaj, Drake and Lil Wayne's "No Frauds," and Drake's "Fake Love."

-Her album credits include Travis Scott's Birds in the Trap Sing McKnight (2016), Calvin Harris's Funk Wav Bounces Vol. 1 (2017)—including the top 20 single "Feels" featuring Pharrell Williams, Katy Perry, and Big Sean—Nicki Minaj's Queen (2018), and Madame X (2019) by Madonna.
+Her album credits include Travis Scott's Birds in the Trap Sing McKnight (2016), Calvin Harris's Funk Wav Bounces Vol. 1 (2017)—including the top 20 single "Feels" featuring Pharrell Williams, Katy Perry, and Big Sean—Nicki Minaj's Queen (2018), and Madonna's Madame X (2019).

 As a recording artist, Starrah signed with Diplo's Mad Decent record label to release an eponymous collaborative project with the producer (titled Starrah x Diplo) in 2017.
-She released her debut commercial single, "How It Goes" on August 12, 2020, which preceded the release of her debut studio album, The Longest Interlude (2021).
+Her 2020 single, "How It Goes", preceded the release of her debut studio album, The Longest Interlude (2021).